 In 2010, Laboratoires Nephrotek, formerly a distributor for Trinity Biotech, took a legal action in France against the Group, claiming damages of US\$0.8 million.
 They claimed that certain instruments supplied by Trinity Biotech did not operate properly in the field.
 In 2013, Trinity Biotech successfully defended this claim in the French courts.
 In 2017, the French courts heard Nephrotek's appeal and again found in favour of Trinity Biotech.
-There are also a small number of legal cases being brought against the Group by certain of its former employees in the previously owned French subsidiary, Trinity Biotech France S.à.r.l.
+This case is now closed.